 The intent of the program is for community-based organizations and families to work together with county personnel to integrate services in and out of custody to provide the youth with a comprehensive continuum of care.
-The San Bernardino County program will incorporate a multiple step-down and phased approach to community reentry; the county will utilize two existing Probation Department facilities for the DJJ realignment population as well as coordinate with other county departments and community based providers to ensure appropriate housing options are available for additional phasing of the rehabilitation process in the future.
+The San Bernardino County program will incorporate a multiple step-down / phased approach to community reentry.
+The county will utilize two existing Probation Department facilities for the DJJ realignment population as well as coordinate with other county departments and community based providers to ensure appropriate housing options are available for additional phasing of the rehabilitation process in the future.
 The initial phase, or phase one, of the program will occur within a Secure Youth Treatment Facility (SYTF) where the youth will begin their commitment.
-The location of the county's SYTF is within the county's High Desert Juvenile Detention & Assessment Center, located in Apple Valley, California.
+The location of the county's SYTF is within the High Desert Juvenile Detention & Assessment Center, located in Apple Valley, California.
 The SYTF will utilize four housing units, each with a maximum housing capacity of 20 youth, four unit day rooms, and one large multi-purpose room, which are currently in the process of being remodeled to provide a home-like atmosphere while still ensuring the safety of the youth and staff.

 Each youth will have gone through a comprehensive process of assessment and classification to assist in ensuring the youth is housed in the most appropriate living unit, from amongst those available.
-If an assessment has not already been done, one will be completed to ensure the identification of any psychological or mental health issues, physical health problems, or substance abuse dependencies.
-The San Bernardino County Probation Health Care Services is accredited by the National Commission on Correctional Health Care (NCCHC), and is the only Juvenile Detention Facility in the State of California to hold this accreditation.
-A dentist licensed by the state of California, as well as optometry services will provide on-site dental services.
-Health education and instruction in self-care will be provided, and general health education classes as well as pamphlets and brochures on a variety of health topics will be available and accessible to youth.
-Mental health clinicians play an integral role in the youth's program, and will provide treatment planning, individual, family and group therapy, substance abuse counseling, art therapy, and other services.
+If an assessment has not already been done, one will be completed to ensure the identification of any psychological / mental health issues, physical health problems, or substance use disorder dependencies.
+The San Bernardino County Probation Medical Services is accredited by the National Commission on Correctional Health Care (NCCHC), and is the only Juvenile Detention Facility in the State of California to hold this accreditation.
+A dentist, licensed by the state of California, as well as optometry services will be provided on-site.
+Health education and instruction in self-care will be provided.
+General health education classes as well as pamphlets and brochures on a variety of health topics will be available and accessible to youth.
+Mental health clinicians play an integral role in the youth's rehabilitation by providing treatment planning, individual, family and group therapy, substance use disorder counseling, art therapy, and other services.

-A review of each youth's prior program(s), placement(s) and facility history will also be completed to aid in identification of the steps needed to assist the youth in preparation for their eventual release.
-Rehabilitation services begin as soon as the youth enters the facility, which will contain areas in which the youth can work towards obtaining a high school diploma, college degrees, and vocational training and certifications.
-Job application skills, life management skills, individual and family therapy, medical and mental health services, and more will be provided.
+A review of each youth's prior program(s), placement(s) and facility history will also be completed to aid in identification of the steps needed to assist the youth in preparing for their eventual release.
+Rehabilitation services such as individual and family therapy, medical and mental health services will begin as soon as the youth enters the facility.
+They will be able to obtain a high school diploma, a college degree, vocational certifications and more, in addition to expanding life management skills such as completing job applications.

-A graduated system will be implemented to provide youth with both the incentives and the opportunities to earn privileges in areas, which include but are not limited to expanded personal property items on the housing unit, additional hygiene and snacks, additional activities, and eligibility for incentive jobs in the facility.
+A system will be implemented to provide youth with both the incentives and the opportunities to earn privileges in areas, which include but are not limited to expanded personal property items on the housing unit, additional hygiene and snacks, additional activities, and eligibility for incentive jobs in the facility.
 Youth can progress through the system by complying with facility rules, completing components of their Individual Rehabilitation Plan, participating in various life skills classes, and demonstrating pro-social behavior.
-The program is likely to include the addition of a canine therapy program, and youth will be provided with opportunities to participate in non-denominational faith-based spiritual health services or faith-based counseling at least once each week.
+The program will include the addition of a canine therapy program, and youth will be provided with opportunities to participate in non-denominational faith-based spiritual health services or faith-based counseling at least once each week.